aws-samples/custom-web-experience-with-amazon-q-business/README.md

 - Provide a Stack Name,
 - And provide all the parameters for CloudFormation template .
+- And copy the URL from the output tab once the stack is sucessfuly completed

 <img src="docs/properties.png" alt="CloudFormation  parameters" width="400"/>

+Step 2: Custom UI

+The CloudFormation stack deploy and start the streamlit application on an EC2 instance on port 8080.On AWS console, we can navigate to EC2 then Load Balancing and under Target Groups, it shows the health of application running behind the Application Load Balancer.
+For any debugging purpose you can also connect to AWS EC2 through Session Manager.

-Step 2: Connect to the EC2 through AWS Session Manager:
+Connect to the EC2 through AWS Session Manager[Optional]:

 ```
 sudo su ec2-user